shmul/mule/README.md

 1. `vagrant ssh`
 1. `/vagrant/setup.sh`
 This sets up a server with all the relevant development dependencies and an Nginx server that is accessible from the your host at localhost:3000/mule/

+#### Docker
+Mule ships with a couple of Docker files used to automate the unit tests across multiple Lua versions.
+Additionally a Docker file with a mule+nginx setup is provided.

 # License